csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 string += ', the best programming language ever'; // This will return 'All hail Javascript, the best programming language ever'
 ```

 Remember that console.log statements are basically notes to yourself.
-You don't need console log statements to create and change variables, for instance, but if you want them to show up in your browser's console, one way to do this is wrap the variable name in a console.log statement like so:
+You don't need console log statements to create and change variables, for instance, but if you want them to show up in your browser's console, you can wrap the variable name in a console.log statement like so:

 ```javascript
 console.log(number);